sibabalwemosia24/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6. function computes the absolute value of an integer
 7. Function prints the last digit of a number
 8. Function prints every minutes of the day
+9. Function that prints the 9 times tables